-The Retail Payment System Act 2022 (Act) establishes a new regulatory regime to govern New Zealand's retail payments system and entities involved in the retail payments system (such as merchants, banks, non-bank merchant acquirers and card schemes).
+The Retail Payment System Act 2022 (the Act) establishes a new regulatory regime to govern New Zealand's retail payment system and entities involved in the retail payment system (such as merchants, banks, non-bank merchant acquirers and card schemes).

-In this article we set out the legislative background to the Act, summarise the main provisions of the Act, and highlight some key consequences of contravention of the Act, and summarise the draft IPS Guidance.
+In this article we set out the legislative background to the Act, summarise the main provisions of the Act, highlight some key consequences of contravention of the Act, and summarise the draft IPS Guidance.

-If you would like assistance in understanding how these changes might impact you or require advice on payments regulation, or would like assistance in preparing a submission on the draft IPS Guidance, please contact a member of our financial services regulation team.
+If you would like assistance in understanding how these changes might impact you, require advice on payments regulation, or would like assistance in preparing a submission on the draft IPS Guidance, please contact a member of our financial services regulation team.

 What is the retail payment system?